yellowchimney/a_kata_a_day/README.md

 20.[Remove_values](src/remove_values.py) - removes a value from an array and returns the length of the array.

 21.[Merge_arrays](src/merge_arrays.py) - merges two arrays into a single array in place.

+22.[Vigenere_cypher](src/vigenere_cypher.py) - encodes and decodes a message using a Vigenère cypher.